What is hemophilia?

 Desmopressin (DDAVP or Stimate)

 In mild to moderate cases of hemophilia, DDAVP may be another bleed-treatment option.
-This medication can be given through a vein or nasal spray, and works by stimulating the release of factor VIII from the body’s cells.
+This medication can be given through a vein or nasal spray, and it works by stimulating the release of factor VIII from the body’s cells.
 DDAVP works well for boosting factor VIII levels prior to minor surgeries for mild to moderate bleed events.
 Because the body’s extra factor VIII stores are depleted quickly, it cannot be used for more than three consecutive days.
 Also, DDAVP alters the way the kidney manages water and salt, so caution is needed with fluid intake and physical activity after use.

 Antifibrinolytic medicines, including tranexamic acid and epsilon aminocaproic acid, help to make blood clots firmer.
 They can be used alone or with DDAVP or factor replacement therapy.
 Antifibrinolytic medications are most frequently used following dental work or to treat mouth or nose bleeding.
 These medications can be given by mouth or as an IV.

 Researchers are trying to find ways to correct the missing or abnormal clotting factor at adequate enough levels to reduce or eliminate the need for factor replacement or other bleed treatments.
 Several different approaches to gene delivery are now under investigation.
-Results from recent trials hold promise.